Integrating Zipic

 Using Terminal

-To compress the image /Users/5km/Downloads/CleanshotX/demo.png, convert it to webp format, and save it to the Downloads directory, use the following URL Scheme:
+To compress the image /Users/5km/Downloads/CleanshotX/demo.png, convert it to webp format, and save it to the Downloads folder, use the following URL Scheme:

 zipic://compress? url=/Users/5km/Downloads/CleanshotX/demo.png& format=webp& directory=/Users/5km/Downloads& location=customYou can execute this URL Scheme in the terminal using the macOS open command:

-open "zipic://compress?url=/Users/5km/Downloads/CleanshotX/demo.png&format=webp&directory=/Users/5km/Downloads&location=custom"The video below demonstrates the process in iTerm2, where the image is successfully compressed and saved in webp format in the Downloads directory.
+open "zipic://compress?url=/Users/5km/Downloads/CleanshotX/demo.png&format=webp&directory=/Users/5km/Downloads&location=custom"The video below demonstrates the process in iTerm2, where the image is successfully compressed and saved in webp format in the Downloads folder.

 Shortcuts

-Using macOS Shortcuts and the Zipic URL Scheme, you can quickly compress selected images or directories in Finder.
+Using macOS Shortcuts and the Zipic URL Scheme, you can quickly compress selected images or folders in Finder.
 Below is the complete configuration for the Zipic shortcut:

 Here’s a step-by-step explanation: